ppearson/Sniffle/README.md

 linear line-by-line search instead of something like Boyer-Moore) - in the future this will be improved.

-It can perform file searches, grepping of content of files, matching multiple search strings within files, and more functionality will be added in the future.
+It can perform file searches, grepping of content of files, counting occurances of strings, matching multiple search strings within files, and more functionality will be added in the future.

 Find:
 -----